pararaum/tic80playground/Docker/Engine/README.md

 # Demo Engine #

 This demo engine was used in the [Beach Relaxation](https://demozoo.org/productions/376676/) demo.
-It provides different parts which can be switched when they are finished or after a time delay.
+The demo engine provides a system that switches between different parts written by the author of the demo.
+Different parts which can be switched when they are finished or after a time delay.
 Each part consists of effects which are shown at the same time.
 The engine presented here is a variant which will be improved over time.

 It is separated into different include files, all named "….inc.lua" which can be included into your demo, use the preprocessor of your